- About Overview

 By UCSF School of Pharmacy Editorial Staff / Fri Dec 6, 2019

-UCSF School of Pharmacy Vice Dean Sharon Youmans, PharmD, MPH, has been selected by the American Association of Colleges of Pharmacy (AACP) to represent AACP on the Accreditation Council for Pharmacy Education (ACPE) Board of Directors.
+UCSF School of Pharmacy Vice Dean Sharon L. Youmans, PharmD, MPH, has been selected by the American Association of Colleges of Pharmacy (AACP) to represent AACP on the Accreditation Council for Pharmacy Education (ACPE) Board of Directors.
 Her six-year board term begins July 1, 2020.

 ACPE is the national accrediting body for professional degree programs in pharmacy, as well as for providers of continuing pharmaceutical education.
 In addition, ACPE certifies international education programs and is engaged as a partner with the American Society of Health-System Pharmacists in technician education accreditation.